Code-4-Community/learning-resources/docs/jumpstart/week-5.md

 ## Servers

 The server-client architecture is the way that the web works.
-In a simple explanation, servers are programs which await requests sent by client programs (like web browsers), and the requests are processed so that a response can be returned.
+Simply put, servers are programs that await requests sent by client programs (like web browsers), and send back responses.

 ![Server-client architecture model](img/server-client-model.png)